tjgusshy/tjgusshy/README.md

 📧 Email: tunjisoliu@gmail.com

 About Me

-Blending over 3 years of experience as a consultant and currently studying MSc data science, I have worked on projects in machine learning, data engineering, I transform data  into impactful solutions and experiences.
+Blending over 3 years of experience as a consultant and currently studying MSc data science, I have worked on projects in machine learning, data engineering.
+I transform data  into impactful solutions.

 Professional Highlights 🌟

-Senior Data Analytics Engineer Bluechips Technology Vista Advisory: Data Analyst
+- Senior Data Analytics Engineer Bluechips Technology
+- Revops Automated: Data Analyst

 Education 🎓
 Masters in Data Science, The University of the West Of England